Ibn Battuta: First pilgrimage

 In the early spring of 1326, after a journey of over 3500 km, Ibn Battuta arrived at the port of Alexandria, at the time part of the Bahri Mamluk empire.
 He met two ascetic pious men in Alexandria.
 One was Sheikh Burhanuddin, who is supposed to have foretold the destiny of Ibn Battuta as a world traveller and told him, "It seems to me that you are fond of foreign travel.
 You must visit my brother Fariduddin in India, Rukonuddin in Sind, and Burhanuddin in China.
 Convey my greetings to them."
 Another pious man, Sheikh Murshidi, interpreted a dream of Ibn Battuta as being that he was meant to be a world traveller.

 He spent several weeks visiting sites in the area, and then headed inland to Cairo, the capital of the Mamluk Sultanate.
 After spending about a month in Cairo, he embarked on the first of many detours within the relative safety of Mamluk territory.
-Of the three usual routes to Mecca, Ibn Battuta chose the least-traveled, which involved a journey up the Nile valley, then east to the Red Sea port of ʿAydhab.
+Of the three usual routes to Mecca, Ibn Battuta chose the least-travelled, which involved a journey up the Nile valley, then east to the Red Sea port of ʿAydhab.
 (Note: Aydhad was a port on the west coast of the Red Sea at .)
 Upon approaching the town, however, a local rebellion forced him to turn back.